zj27/fibwebservice/doc/func_spec.md

 ### REST GET Request Handling
 * The program will leverage BaseHTTPServer.HTTPServer to implement the web service.
 Comparing to the third-party framework, the build-in python module will make it easier for deployment and maintenance.
 * To serve large amount of request, the program will use ThreadingMixIn, thus each request will be handled by a different thread
-* For the response of Fibonacci numbers, json may be the best format.
-However, the program will leave interface in case it need more kinds for format in the future.
+* For the response of Fibonacci numbers, the program provides two kinds of format: json and xml.
 * If the request provides invalid number or no number, the program will response 400 with proper error message.

 ### Fibonacci Number Generation